thevladbog/cider-code-wh-app/docs/serial-port-printer-setup.md

-# Serial Port Printer Setup Guide
+# Serial Port Printer Setup (Deprecated)

-This documentation explains how to set up and configure serial port printers with the application, including how to work with different baud rates.
+Serial/COM printer support has been removed from this application.
+Only network printers are supported.
+This document is retained for historical reference only.

 ## Introduction